-Affiliated Entity Any direct or indirect subsidiary of ORIX Corporation Europe N.V. within the meaning of section 2.24a Dutch Civil Code Affiliated Fund A fund that is affiliated with or managed by the Manager or another Affiliated Entity Affiliated Institution An affiliated institution as referred to in the Articles of Association Affiliated Party A natural or other person as defined in Section 1 of the BGfo AFM The Dutch Authority for the Financial Markets (Stichting Autoriteit Financiële Markten) Articles of Association The Articles of Association of the Fund Benchmark An index that is used to measure the performance of a fund with the purpose of tracking the return of such index or defining the asset allocation of a portfolio or computing the performance fees BGfo Market Conduct Supervision (Financial Institutions) Decree (Besluit gedragstoezicht financiële ondernemingen Wft) Carbon Footprint The Fund's carbon footprint is calculated based on the total footprint of Greenhouse Gas Emissions (scope 1, 2 and 3 upstream), measured by EVIC (sum of the market capitalization of ordinary shares at fiscal year end, the market capitalization of preferred shares at fiscal year-end, and the book values of total debt and minorities' interests, including the cash and cash equivalents held by the investee company).
-CRS Common Reporting Standard Cut-off Time Time (15:00h CET) before which orders must be received on a Dealing Day by the Fund Agent in order to be settled at the Transaction Price calculated on the next Dealing Day Dealing Day A Dealing Day is a day 1) on which Euronext Amsterdam is open for business, 2) on which the issue or repurchase of Shares of a Fund is not limited or suspended and 3) which has not been designated as a non-Dealing Day, taking account of the opening hours of the stock markets and regulated markets in which the Fund invests.
-A list of non-Dealing Days is available on the website Depository J.P.
-Morgan Bank SE, Amsterdam Branch; a depository as defined in Section 1:1 of the Wft, appointed as UCITS depository by the Manager from time to time Engagement A long-term active dialogue between investors and companies, companies and other relevant stakeholders on environmental, social and governance factors.
+Affiliated Entity Any direct or indirect subsidiary of ORIX Corporation Europe N.V. within the meaning of section 2.24a Dutch Civil Code Affiliated Fund A fund that is affiliated with or managed by the Manager or another Affiliated Entity Affiliated Institution An affiliated institution as referred to in the Articles of Association Affiliated Party A natural or other person as defined in Section 1 of the BGfo AFM The Dutch Authority for the Financial Markets (Stichting Autoriteit Financiële Markten) Articles of Association The Articles of Association of the Fund Benchmark An index that is used to measure the performance of a fund with the purpose of tracking the return of such index or defining the asset allocation of a portfolio or computing the performance fees BGfo Market Conduct Supervision (Financial Institutions) Decree (Besluit gedragstoezicht financiële ondernemingen Wft) Carbon Footprint The Fund's carbon footprint is calculated based on the carbon equivalent emissions of all Greenhouse Gas Emissions (scope 1, 2 and 3 upstream) per the Enterprise Value Including Cash (EVIC).
+CRS Common Reporting Standard Cumulative Preference Shares A cumulative preference share in the capital of the Fund Cut-off Time Time (15:00h CET) before which orders must be received on a Dealing Day by the Fund Agent in order to be settled at the Transaction Price calculated on the next Dealing Day Dealing Day A Dealing Day is a day 1) on which Euronext Amsterdam is open for business, 2) on which the issue or repurchase of Shares of a Fund is not limited or suspended and 3) which has not been designated as a non-Dealing Day, taking account of the opening hours of the stock markets and regulated markets in which the Fund invests.
+A list of non-Dealing Days is available on the website Depositary J.P.
+Morgan SE, Amsterdam Branch; a depositary as referred to in Section 1:1 of the Wft, appointed as UCITS depositary by the Manager from time to time Engagement A long-term active dialogue between investors and companies, companies and other relevant stakeholders on environmental, social and governance factors.
 As per Directive (EU) 2017/828 (EU Shareholder Right Directive), it also encompasses monitoring of investee company on non-financial performance, social and environmental and corporate governance, voting and exercising other shareholder rights and managing of potential conflicts.
-Environmental Footprint The Fund's environmental footprint is calculated based on the total footprint of Greenhouse Gas Emissions (scope 1, 2 and 3 upstream), measured by EVIC (sum of the market capitalization of ordinary shares at fiscal year end, the market capitalization of preferred shares at fiscal year-end, and the book values of total debt and minorities' interests, including the cash and cash equivalents held by the investee company).